What is there for children?

 Children may also be interested to learn about honeybees.
 We now have three hives filled with up to 120,000 bees in the summer!
 There are display boards to learn more about just what bees do.
 In 2014 we have also introduced a miniature 'Insect Inn' for children to explore; who knows what bugs they might find!

-Or simply join us for a picnic - you can settle by the lake or the garden, and there are cakes, sandwiches, baked potatos, soup, teas and Kentish ice-creams for sale.
+Or simply join us for a picnic - you can settle by the lake or the garden, and there are cakes, sandwiches, baked potatos, soup, teas and Kentish ice-creams for sale in the Castle Marquee.

 'Just to say a huge thank you for taking us round the world garden a few weeks ago.
 The children thoroughly enjoyed themselves and I am still hearing mention of your name.'